-- If the public key is valid, the client generates a random number as a private key.
-The client uses the public key to encrypt the random number and transmits the number (private key) to the edge node.
+- If the public key is valid, the client generates a random number.
+The client uses the public key to encrypt the random number and transmits the number to the DCDN node.

-- If the public key is invalid, SSK handshakes fail.
+- If the public key is invalid, SSL handshakes fail.
 You must configure a valid SSL certificate.

 - The certificate is not expired.

 - The certificate is issued by a trusted certificate authority (CA).

 - The public key of the certificate can decrypt the certificate signature signed by the CA.

 - The domain name on the certificate matches the accelerated domain name.

 - The DCDN node uses the private key to decrypt the encrypted random number.